 How should we negotiate the ethical challenges raised by social data?
 One of six new in-person CPD courses offered by the School of Social Sciences & Philosophy.
 Speaker: Dr. William Ratoff

-Places are limited as class sizes are small, up to 30 per class so you can enrol now to secure your place or send us an enquiry if you have any questions.
+Places are limited as class sizes are small, with up to 30 per class, so enroll as soon as possible to secure your place on the course.

 Big Data, AI, and Ethics - €1,500

 Please contact firstname.lastname@example.org further details about applying for the module.

 For further details about the content of the module, you can contact the module lecturer, Dr. William Ratoff, at email@example.com

 Register your interest at Trinity College Dublin, the University of Dublin.

 As Ireland’s leading university, we offer a wide range of postgraduate programmes at masters, diploma and certificate level.